RoshanArun/RoshanArun/README.md

 ## 🌱 I’m currently learning

 I'm learning how to use a variety of libraries and frameworks to maximize the potential of data analysis and web development projects, including React, Node.js, Express, Redux, and MongoDB.

-## 👯 I’m looking to collaborate on

-I'm looking to collaborate on projects related to web development/data analysis, especially projects related to machine learning.

 ## 🤔 How to reach me